Omaha Mavericks: Ice hockey

 The men's ice hockey program competes at the Division I level in the National Collegiate Hockey Conference (NCHC), which began play in the 2013–14 season following a major conference realignment in that sport.
 Before the formation of the NCHC, Omaha had been a member of the Western Collegiate Hockey Association.
 The men's ice hockey program reached the NCAA Division I Men's Ice Hockey Tournament in 2006, 2011, and 2015.
 During the 2015 tournament, the Mavericks made it to the 2015 Frozen Four, their first in school history.
 The Mavericks are currently coached by Mike Gabinet.
 Gabinet is the third coach in program history, following Mike Kemp and Dean Blais.

 The team moved into the new on-campus Baxter Arena for the 2015–16 season.

 Men's basketball

-The Omaha men's basketball team is led by head coach Derrin Hansen, and also moved into Baxter Arena starting in 2015–16.
+The Omaha men's basketball team is led by head coach Chris Crutchfield, and also moved into Baxter Arena starting in 2015–16.
 They transitioned from Division II to Division I beginning in the 2011–12 season.
-The 2015–16 season is the first in which they are eligible for NCAA-sponsored postseason play (either the NCAA Tournament or the NIT).
+The 2015–16 season was the first in which they became eligible for NCAA-sponsored postseason play (either the NCAA Tournament or the NIT).
 The Mavericks' all-time record is 1,087–1,083.
 Omaha won regular season North Central Conference championships in 1979, 1984, 2004, and 2005.